chxru/surge_assignment/README.md

 - When the requesting path prefix is `/api`. request is redirected to `backend` package
 - `backend` package has a TCP connection with database for querying

 Development is done using yarn workspaces due to code sharing facility.
+Progress tracking done through [github projects](https://github.com/users/chxru/projects/4/views/1)

 ### Project directory